diem/diem/language/move-prover/scripts/README.md

 3. `install-z3.sh` installs a specific version of Z3.

 `install-dotnet.sh` must be executed before `install-boogie.sh`.
 There is no other dependency.
+`install-dotnet.sh` installs the Dotnet Core SDK and the `dotnet` tool.
+The installation could fail on your machine because a few directories must be writable by your user account.
+You should change the ownership of these directories to your user. sudo chown -R $(whoami) /usr/local/bin /usr/local/lib /usr/local/sbin And make sure that your user has write permission. chmod u+w /usr/local/bin /usr/local/lib /usr/local/sbin

 The commands `boogie` and `z3` should be in your path once these scripts have finished successfully.